Followers

 First Actions

-The committee moved quickly.
-They initiated regular correspondence with English Whigs and Scots who supported the ideas if not all the actions, of the Americans.
-The experienced and worldly Benjamin Franklin was the most active, initiating correspondence with a wide array of contacts he had developed in Britain and Europe in a sophisticated campaign to build sympathy for the patriot cause.
+The committee acted swiftly.
+They began regular correspondence with English Whigs and Scots who supported the ideas, if not all the actions, of the Americans.
+The experienced and worldly Benjamin Franklin was the most active, reaching out to a diverse range of contacts he had cultivated in Britain and Europe in a sophisticated effort to garner sympathy for the patriot cause.

 Dr. Franklin's experience in London proved